maddevsio/mad-telegram-standup-bot/README.md

 Supported languages: English(default), Russian

+Add @SimpleStandupBot to your telegram channel to start using it right away

 ## Bot Skills

 - Onbords new interns with predefined, customized message
-- Warns about upcomming standup deadline in case inter did not write standup yet
+- Warns about upcomming standup deadline in case intern did not write standup yet
 - Automatic kicks of interns who miss more than 3 standups
 - Helps interns write more applicable, beneficial standups by analyzing standup text and outlining basic problems
 - Monitors interns pull requests and gives advises on how to improve them.